+Microscale wireless sensors are beneficial in many applications such as electrochemical measurements and neural recordings.
 Recording neural activity in live animals in vivo is critical in elucidating how the brain functions.
 However, such recording poses several challenges.
-Electrical techniques typically require electrodes to be tethered to the outside world directly via a wire, or indirectly via an RF coil [1], which is much larger than the electrodes themselves.
-Tethered implants suffer from the residual motions between electrodes and neurons as the brain moves, limiting our ability to measure from peripheral nerves in moving animals, especially in smaller organisms such as zebra fish or fruit flies.
-On the other hand, optical techniques, which are becoming increasingly potent, are often limited to subsets of neurons in any given organism, impeded by scattering of the excitation light and emitted fluorescence, and limited to low temporal resolution [2].
-Here we present an untethered opto-electrical system on chip (SoC), Micro-scale Opto-electrically Transduced Electrodes (MOTEs), which are powered by, and communicating through, a microscale optical interface, combining many benefits of optical techniques with high temporal-resolution of electrical recording.
+Electrical techniques typically require electrodes to be tethered to the outside world directly via a wire, or indirectly via an RF Coil [1], which is much larger than the electrodes themselves.
+Tethered implants suffer from the residual motions between electrodes and neurons as the brain moves, limiting our ability to measure peripheral nerves in moving animals.
+On the other hand, optical techniques, which are becoming increasingly potent [2], are often limited to subsets of neurons in any given organism, impeded by scattering of the excitation light and emitted fluorescence, and limited to low temporal resolution [3].
+Here we present an untethered opto-electrical system on chip (SoC), Micro-scale Opto-electrically Transduced Electrodes (MOTEs), which are powered by, and communicating through a microscale optical interface, combining many benefits of optical techniques with high temporalresolution of electrical recording.
+We also introduce an electrochemical platform similar to MOTE which is called Redox Enabled Micro-scale Opto-electrically Transduced Electrodes (ReMOTEs), which we used for pH measurements.